Rahul is a movie addict who can never get enough of good films. His all time favorites are Inception, 12 Angry Men, and Scarface.

-Directed by Ari Aster, Hereditary is unarguably one of the best horror movies to come out in recent years.
-It’s a shame that this film didn’t garner as much noise as the likes of It and Get Out.
+Directed by Ari Aster, Hereditary is arguably one of the best horror movies to come out in recent years.
+It’s a shame that this film didn’t garner as much attention and praise as the likes of It and Get Out.

-As tension among the family members rises, you begin to imagine all sinister consequences in your own head.
-And yet, when the disaster strikes this poor family, again, you’re left dumbfounded.
+I enjoyed watching the film, as the storyline really grips your attention as tensions among the family members rise, and you begin to imagine all of the sinister consequences in your own head.
+And yet, when the disaster strikes this poor family, you’re left dumbfounded.
 Just when you think the situation couldn’t get any worse, it does.
 What starts off as a family drama slowly transforms into a harrowing nightmare that haunts you for a long time.